netroadshow/bucardo/README.md

-# bucardo
+# Bucardo

-Bucardo docker image
+This image contains the bucardo along with a built in postgres DB for maintaining bucardo state.